 Legally, theft is often synonymous with larceny.
-Theft, larceny and loss of personal property may not be covered under certain insurance policies.
+Theft, larceny, and loss of personal property may not be covered under certain insurance policies.
 Be sure to read your policy carefully.

-Sometimes viewed under the category of theft or larceny, extortion is when a person forces another person to do something against his will (usually give up money) by the threat of violence, property damage, extreme financial hardship or damage to the person’s reputation.
+Sometimes viewed under the category of theft or larceny, extortion is when a person forces another person to do something against his will (usually give up some money) by the threat of violence, property damage, extreme financial hardship, or damage to the person’s reputation.
 Blackmail is a type of extortion.
 Racketeering is also often linked to extortion.